adamtmorgan/dotfiles/README.md

 ## Usage and Workflow

-My workflow revolves largely around using Ghostty for tab and split management.
+My workflow revolves largely around using Ghostty or Wezterm for tab and split management.
 Most shortcuts are default, except for the following:

+Ghostty:

 1. Split vertical - `Cmd+d`
 2. Split horizontal - `Cmd+D`